 The Chemigation Program grants permits and inspects closed irrigation systems (such as center pivot irrigation) to protect aquifers and surface water from possible contamination by agricultural chemicals applied through the closed irrigation systems.

-Late fees for 2021 chemigation renewals will not be assessed due to COVID-19.
-Please contact Chemigation if you have any questions.
+Chemigation renewal late fees for 2021 will not be assessed due to COVID-19.

 - What is Chemigation?